Updated: September 25, 2025 8:43am

 Add a Tax Rule to the store's Tax Area for the tax code.
 Be sure to select the Rebate checkbox for the Tax Rule.

-Enable Tax Rebates in RP Prism Node Preferences > Taxes.
+Enable Tax Rebates in Admin Console > Node Preferences > Taxes > General.
 Specify a default rebate percentage and threshold amount.
+Check your local VAT rebate regulations to determine what values should be entered for the rebate percentage and threshold amount.

 Assign the appropriate Tax Code to each item that will be eligible for rebates.